umbfer/fastdoop/README.md

 three input reader formats with associated record readers.
 These readers are optimized to read data efficiently from FASTA/FASTQ files in a variety of settings.
 They are:

-* FASTAshortInputFileFormat: optimized to read a collection of short sequences from a FASTA file.
+* _FASTAshortInputFileFormat_: optimized to read a collection of short sequences from a FASTA file.
-* FASTAlongInputFileFormat: optimized to read a very large sequence (even gigabytes long) from a FASTA file.
+* _FASTAlongInputFileFormat_: optimized to read a very large sequence (even gigabytes long) from a FASTA file.
-* FASTQInputFileFormat: optimized to read a collection of short sequences from a FASTQ file.
+* _FASTQInputFileFormat_: optimized to read a collection of short sequences from a FASTQ file.

 ### Using FASTdoop